kach/nearley/README.md

 > Simple parsing in JavaScript

-nearley is a fast and extremely powerful parser based on the [Earley algorithm](https://en.wikipedia.org/wiki/Earley_parser).
+nearley is a fast and powerful parser based on the [Earley algorithm](https://en.wikipedia.org/wiki/Earley_parser).
 It can parse literally anything you throw at it.

 <!-- $ npm install -g doctoc -->
 <!-- $ doctoc --notitle README.md -->